top of page

-There is a certain moment every holiday season when people begin quietly evaluating their relationships through the lens of gift giving.
-Not out of calculation, but curiosity.
-It happens while wandering a store aisle, or clicking through a website, or holding a wrapped box and wondering what message it sends.
-Gift giving is never just about the object.
-It is about intention, perception, and the tiny hope that a thoughtful gesture might bring people a little closer.
+There is a moment every holiday season when people start quietly thinking about their relationships through the lens of gift giving.
+Not out of calculation, but simple curiosity.
+It happens while wandering a store aisle, scrolling through ideas online, or holding a wrapped box and wondering what it communicates.
+A gift is never only about the object.
+It is a mix of intention, perception, and the hope that a small gesture might strengthen a connection.

 Psychologists call this the reciprocity effect, the idea that people feel closer when someone shows them attention or care.
 Verywell Mind explains how reciprocity shapes the way we respond to generosity.